lionslair/laradock-local/README.md

 DB_PASSWORD=root
 ```

-To execute this file do `docker-compose exec mysql bash` or use the alias if setup `lara-mysql` to enter the container. *(see aliases later)*
+To execute this file do `docker compose exec mysql bash` or use the alias if setup `lara-mysql` to enter the container. *(see aliases later)*

 then run the file `mysql -u root -proot < ./docker-entrypoint-initdb.d/createdb.sql` This will create the Database and assign the user access to each.